studiochampgauche/ReactWP/README.md

 - Consent box management
 - Cache Service Workers (work only with https protocol)
 - A preloader that waits until media files are fully downloaded
+- Activate or not gutenberg, page editor and post editor
+- Manage what you display on WordPress Dashboard
+- Manage what you display on Theme Customize
+- Manage Theme Locations
+- Short Admin Appearance for delete superfluous
+- Accept SVG
+- Stop resizing the images you upload in admin
+- Source code cleaning

 # Requirements
 - ACF Pro License